Meet our Team

 Outside of work Alex’s recreational passions are travel, camping with her family, hiking, trail running and netball.

-Alex currently accepts OT consults, please click here to book a referral.
+Alex currently accepts OT consults in the Torquay and Winchelsea clinics, please click here to book a referral.

 Beth Beaumont